-In Dunblane, there is the cathedral which in addition to being very old (XII century) is beautiful.
-We are very pleased with all the tombstones outside, not only this cathedral but in all the cathedrals and many churches, we have visited in Scotland.
+In Dunblane, the cathedral is beautiful and very old (XII century).
+We are very pleased with all the tombstones outside, not only in this cathedral but in all the cathedrals and many churches we have visited in Scotland.

 In addition, they explain what life was like inside the castle, the kitchens, the rooms, how they heated them, and how they took advantage of the heat of the kitchens for that too.

-The water they use is taken from a spring that reaches directly into the distillery and that they store in a kind of natural pool.
+The water they use is taken from a spring that reaches directly into the distillery and stores it in a kind of natural pool.

 We did the whiskey and chocolate tour and the truth we loved, we bought a bottle because it’s delicious, but I’m sure we’ll buy more.

 Loch Lomonds Park and The Trossachs

 We crossed Loch Lomonds Park and The Trossachs on our route from Stirling to Glencoe.
 It is a particularly nice park and is also relatively close to Glasgow, making it quite crowded.

 This means that the regulations that allow outdoor camping in Scotland do not apply in this park and only in this park.

 Along the way, we came across landscapes and roads like the one you can see in the photo; it was really inevitable to stand every 3 or 4 minutes to take a photo because the landscape and the environment were beautiful.